 Anyway, eventually over the top, a few km of gentle down slop, across 4km of rough rocky road and the longest 1km of downhill I have ever run.
 Over the finish line and straight to the massage tables and showers… the most unbelievable running experience of my life and I have done a lot of adventure runs.
 Just the fact you know the animals are there, the terrain and views and the continued encouragement of anyone you met along the way

 The Big Five Marathon is held in the African savannah, among some of the area’s unique wildlife.
 Runners from all over the world will converge on one of the ‘Big Five’ game reserves in Africa to enjoy this exceptional race.

-Travelling Fit is offering an 6 Day and 8 Day Package staying at the private game reserve Entabeni, located in the Limpopo Province, There is plenty of opportunity to experience several game drives especially on the 8 Day Package.
+Travelling Fit is offering a 6 Day and an 8 Day Package staying at the private game reserve Entabeni, located in the Limpopo Province, There is plenty of opportunity to experience several game drives especially on the 8 Day Package.